-The difference between Alternating Current (AC) and Direct Current (DC) is simple: AC vs DC comes down to in which direction the current flows.
+The difference between Alternating Current (AC) and Direct Current (DC) is simple: AC vs DC comes down to how the current flows.
 AC is a current that alternates its direction.
 It goes back and forth continuously.
 DC is a current that flows in one direction.

 Current flow in a DC circuit: